 Simply bury the boundary wires (provided) around the perimeter of your lawn.

-If you like the idea of putting the effort in with a push lawn mower, get the Handy Hand push mower; it's the perfect choice as it doesn’t use any electricity or petrol – you just need elbow grease to get the job done.
+If you like the idea of something that uses no fuel and is nice and quiet, get the Handy Hand push mower.
+It doesn’t use any electricity or petrol – you just need elbow grease to get the job done.

 Ease of emptying